 Yesterday and again today has been filled with shopping for items I need that are available only in Japan.
 Yesterday I secured two of the high-quality brayers I use in making my monotype-based collages at Bumpodo, one of Japan's oldest and best art supply stores.
 I wandered around the used book district in Jimbocho and stopped in to the English school I taught at when I first arrived in Tokyo.
 I was vaguely hoping someone (anyone) I once knew was still there, but it's been too long.
 I tried to visit the Tokyo Kindai Bijutsu Kan (The National Museum of Modern Art), but on a Monday, it was closed.
 I did, however, see the Fuji Latex building, an old favorite among architectural oddities.
 It's built in the shape of a ribbed condom.
 Fuji Latex, as you may have guessed, is one of Japan's leading makers of condoms.

 Along the Imperial Palace moat nearby I noticed some varieties of cherries are starting to bloom.
-One tree was being visited by a pair of Japanese White-eyes and a thrush of some kind.
+One tree was being visited by a pair of Japanese White-eyes and what looked like a thrush of some kind (which I later determined to be a Brown-eared Bulbul).
 They appeared to be taking nectar from the base of the blossoms, a behavior I've noted before.
 In the moat were Tufted Ducks.
-Earlier, in Shinjuku, I saw a Eurasian Tree Sparrow, a bird I had never seen before.
+Earlier, in Shinjuku, I saw an Eurasian Tree Sparrow, a bird I had never seen before.

 I visited my old haunt, Yoseido Gallery, in Ginza, hoping to see some work by artist Mikio Tagusari.
 Turns out that the building the gallery has been in for at least 35 years (when I first found the place) is to be torn down and rebuilt.
 They are moving to a new location.
 They promised to send me photos of the inventory they have after they've settled in to their new home.
 While waiting for the gallery to open, I walked around Mitsukoshi department store, foolishly including a visit to the underground food floor, which, on an empty stomach was a mistake.